pnnl/hexwatershed/docs/contribution.rst

-If you are interested in contributing, join the Slack community: https://hexwatershed.slack.com/_.
+If you are interested in contributing, join the Slack community: Slack_.

 .. _Slack: https://hexwatershed.slack.com/

-Please fill out the form_.
+Please fill out the Form_.

 .. _Form: https://forms.gle/kuXDS4LkJUaAQvH7A.